Acgsior/Acgsior/source/_posts/react-async-component-hoc.md

 icon: fa-code
 ---

-As we known that fetching the data in the `componentDidMount` method if the react component depeonds on.
+As we known that fetching the remote data in the `componentDidMount` method if the react component depeonds on it.

 So a basicly implemention is: